ARTICLE I: Meetings

 c.
 Results will be announced as soon as they can be tabulated.

 d.
 The tallied results of the vote will be announced in full as soon as possible-either verbally at the conclusion of the process, or in writing at the first Fall meeting.

 ARTICLE VI: Amendments

-Section 2.
-Submission of Proposal.
+Section II.
 Any proposed amendment shall be submitted in writing to the members present and/or to the Secretary at the duly-scheduled meeting of the Council prior to the one at which the amendment will be considered and voted upon.

-Section 3.
-Interval between proposal and vote.
+Section III.
 A minimum of one week shall elapse between the meeting at which the amendment is submitted in writing and the meeting at which the amendment is voted upon.

-Section 4.
-Adequate notice.
+Section IV.
 The Secretary shall send a copy of the proposed amendment with the agenda for the meeting at which the amendment will be voted on.

 Section V. If the amendment receives the endorsement of 2/3 of the members present, but less than 2/3 of the total membership, an electronic ballot, with argument summaries, will be sent to those members of the Faculty Council not in attendance.
 Faculty Council shall set the date by which such electronic voting is to occur.